WordPress is awesome, don’t you think?

 Your second objective is to do some good old fashioned research, especially if you have zero ideas as to where to start with creating your email opt-in landing page, or how to do it even.

-Look at other blogs and find out what those other folks are doing, here’s a few things you can dig on when researching:
+Look at other blogs and websites in similar niches and find out what those other folks are doing with their email landing pages.

 - Where have they placed their signup form(s) on the page?

-- How are they linking to their email lead capture page?
+- How and where are they linking to their email lead capture page from?
 I.e. from the menu, sidebar, footer, call-to-actions with links placed in content etc.

 - How much content do they have on their landing page?